mstuartf/shared-components/projects/reactive-ionic/README.md

 ### Setup

-(1) Import `ReactiveLoadingModule` into your app module, and pass your loading reducer to the `forRoot` method:
+(1) Import `ReactiveLoadingSpinnerModule` into your app module, and pass your loading reducer to the `forRoot` method:

 ```
 # app.module.ts
 ...
-import { ReactiveLoadingModule } from "reactive-ionic";
+import { ReactiveLoadingSpinnerModule } from "reactive-ionic";
 import { myLoadingReducer } from "./providers/loading/loading.reducer";

 @NgModule({